Simple and delicious no bake Chocolate Oat Bars are a great dessert to enjoy any time of year without heating up the house!

 We used quick cooking oats, but you can use rolled/old fashioned oats.
 Quick oats are the most processed of all the oat types and also take the shortest amount of time to cook.
 If you wanted to use old fashioned/rolled oats add a couple extra minutes of cook time in step 2 to soften them up.

-It is important to let the layers sit before building, because unlike some layer bars these don’t need to sit before piling on the next layer.
+Unlike some layer bars these don’t need extra time to set before piling on the next layer.
 This is because you want the oats to really be a part of the chocolate layer, which is only possible when they have the opportunity to meld together.

 Line the pan with parchment paper.
 Once the bars have set, all you have to do is lift them out using the paper and cut them.
 Easy Peasy.